jmjuanes/siimple/packages/neutrine/src/datatable/README.md

     // Displayed value in table
-    "key": null,              // <string|null> key to access the column content in the row data object "defaultValue": "",       // <string> Default displayed value "render": null            // <function|null> Function to customize the displayed content of the column }];
+    "key": null,              // <string|null> key to access the column content in the row data object "defaultValue": "",       // <string> Default displayed value "render": null,           // <function|null> Function to customize the displayed content of the column
+    // Selectable column
+    "selectable": false,      // <boolean> Display a selectable checbox (will override the key|defaultValue|render options) "selected": null,         // <function> Function to determine if row is selected
+    //"onHeaderSelect": null,   // <function> Function that will be executed on select/deselect on header cell "onBodySelect": null      // <function> Function that will be executed on select/deselect on body cell }];
 ```